TVanReeth/Least-squares-deconvolution/ReadMe.md

 $ python LSDProject.py -p

-Questions, remarks and information on encountered bugs can always be send to timothy.vanreeth@ster.kuleuven.be.
+Questions, remarks and information on encountered bugs can always be send to timothy.vanreeth@kuleuven.be.

 Good luck with your analyses!